haskell/core-libraries-committee/PROPOSALS.md

 But alas, I hear you sigh, what if it gets abandoned _again_?
 Well, here is where issue trackers outshine mailing lists: keeping track of long-running projects is the entire point!
 In addition: once a proposal has been submitted, **it must be halted manually: lack of feedback from any CLC member _within 7 days_ should be interpreted as an all-clear to move forward**.

 What does that mean for your project?
-If it's been **two weeks** since anyone raised concerns *that haven't been addressed*, you as the issue creator should take the initiative and create the pull request for the library you intend to change.
-If you don't have access (such as on GitLab), ping us individually in a reply to your issue and one of us will get back to you.
+If it's been **two weeks** since anyone raised concerns *that haven't been addressed*, you as the issue creator should take the initiative and create the GitLab merge request for `base`.

 ## The "who"